mehdisadeghi/Noqte/README.md

 - Arabic (0600–06FF)
 - Arabic Presentation Forms-A (FB50–FDFF)
 - Arabic Presentation Forms-B (FE70–FEFF)
-- Basic Latin (ASCII) - letters missing
+- Basic Latin (ASCII)
+- Latin-1 Supplement (partial)

+Moreover, Basic Latin i.e. ASCII and some suplementary letters and signs are included.
+I included as much as necessary to make the font usable for German and Spanish.

 ## Glyphs
 Here is a subset of glyphs.